Because most basements suffer from humidity issues, epoxy paint is needed for a good, long-lasting finish when painting a basement floor.

 Should I use waterproof paint for basement floors?

 Yes!
 Basements are prone to harboring moisture and are often a very damp environment.
-This makes it a favorite spot for mold infestation, which can be a health hazard and also wastes some good space where you could store some appliances.
+This makes it a favorite spot for mold infestation, which can be a health hazard and wastes some good space where you could store some appliances.

 Most experts recommend using water-based epoxy paints since they’re easy to use as a DIY and don’t need a lot of prep work during repainting.